pacbard/openshift-thelounge/README.md

-lounge on OpenShift
+The lounge on OpenShift
 =========================

-[lounge](https://github.com/thelounge/lounge) is a free, open, always connected web IRC client.
+[The lounge](https://github.com/thelounge/lounge) is a free, open, always connected web IRC client.

 Running lounge on OpenShift
 --------------------